 Image Credit: Osr.org

-Dr Matamuas’ work is most interesting in this regard suggesting the very ancient philosophy retained by Maori Tohunga despite settler indifference.
+Dr Matamuas’ work is most interesting in this regard suggesting the very ancient philosophy retained by Maori Tohunga despite settler indifference or to be frank early settlers could not understandably comprehend.

 Christian philosophy – claimed to be monotheism in nature as opposed to polytheism which according to Wikipedia sources;